MicrosoftDocs/defender-docs/defender-for-iot/get-started.md

 ---
-title: Get started with the setup of Microsoft Defender for IoT in Defender portal
+title: Get started with the setup of Microsoft Defender for IoT in the Microsoft Defender portal
-description: This article describes how to set up Microsoft Defender for IoT in Defender portal ms.service: defender-for-iot
+description: This article describes how to set up Microsoft Defender for IoT in Microsoft Defender portal ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein